JosefMamo12/Ex4/README.md

 # Ex4 Pokemon Game (One Piece Catch the Pirate Game)
 ## Game Process
-* Put the amount of pirates that we got from the server on one of the edges
+1. Retrieving Pirates: The game starts by fetching the number of pirates from the server.
+This information is displayed on one of the edges of the game screen.
-* Put the marine soldier on one of the vertices
+2. Placing Marine Soldier: A marine soldier character is positioned on one of the vertices of the game environment.
-* Search for the closest marine soldier to a pirate
+3. Finding the Closest Pirate: The game algorithm identifies the nearest pirate to the marine soldier's location.
+This calculation ensures that the marine soldier can start chasing after the selected pirate.
-* Chase after the pirate
+4. Chasing Pirates: The marine soldier begins pursuing the chosen pirate, moving through the game environment to catch them.
-* After every catch the grade go up depent on the value of the pirate
+5. Catching Pirates: When the marine soldier successfully catches a pirate, the player earns points based on the value of the pirate.
+The grade or score of the player increases with each successful capture.

 ![GifMaker_20220109105727517](https://user-images.githubusercontent.com/73185009/148676111-2dd2e154-938a-45b1-8513-19347c042417.gif)